rtheo/CAdynamics/README.md

 1D cases<br>
 spectral1D.m : A split-step method from the spectral decomposition of circulant filters<br>
-Wheels1D.m   : Example of an alternative isentropic encoding for the study of analog machines w/out waste heat<br>
+Wheels1D.m   : Example of an alternative const. entropy encoding for the study of analog machines with minimal waste heat<br>

 2D cases (Game-of-Life - distinction is superficial in this technique)<br>
 liveon.m     : Simulates a 2D CA with a particular rule loaded at initialization level <br>